 October 15, 2017

-CASTRIES, St Lucia — The issue of marijuana decriminalisation has generated considerable interest across the Caribbean and, as a result, Caribbean Development Research Services (CADRES) has been commissioned to conduct several surveys to explore local attitudes in select Caribbean islands.
+CASTRIES, St Lucia – The issue of marijuana decriminalisation has generated considerable interest across the Caribbean.
+A lot of countries have differing opinions on what the best solution for marijuana is with buying weed in ontario, Canada being totally legal but in most European countries it’s forbidden.
+The public also has strong opinions over the matter and, as a result, Caribbean Development Research Services (CADRES) has been commissioned to conduct several surveys to explore local attitudes in select Caribbean islands.
 Saint Lucia was among those islands selected for this research and a survey was conducted between September 8 and 11, with approximately 1,000 persons being interviewed across the country.

 The methodology used for these surveys is consistent with the CADRES model that is used to generate an accurate reflection of public opinion for a country with a margin of error of +/- 5%.